Counting the number of trigonal curves of genus 5 over finite fields: Plane curves.

-where the sum is over representatives of $k$-isomorphism classes of smooth trigonal curves of genus five over $k$.
-By the above proposition it is equivalent to sum over representatives of $k$-isomorphism classes of plane quintics that have precisely one singularity which is of delta-invariant one.
+where the sum is over representatives of $k$-isomorphism classes of smooth trigonal curves of genus 5 over $k$.

+The dual system of a $g^1_3$ on a given trigonal curve of genus $5$ is a $g^2_5$.
+This gives a correspondence between trigonal curves of genus $5$ and projective plane quintics that have a singularity of delta invariant $1$ and no other singularities (this follows from the discussion in chapter 3 of \cite{acgh}).

-Let $C$ be a smooth trigonal curve of genus five.
-Because the $g^1_3$ and the $g^2_5$ are unique the automorphism group of $C$ as an abstract curve is isomorphic to the automorphism group of $C$ as a plane curve.
-Plane curve automorphisms are elements of $\text{PGL}_3$.
-So the automorphism group of $C$ is the stabilizer of $C$ for the action of $\text{PGL}_3$ on $\mathbb{P}^2$.
-We get
+So in Equation (\ref{startcount}) it is equivalent to instead sum over representatives of $k$-isomorphism classes of plane quintics that have a singularity of delta invariant $1$ and no other singularities.
+Because every automorphism extends to $\mathbb{P}^2_k$, $\text{Aut}_k(C)$ is a subgroup of $\text{PGL}_3(k)$.
+So the automorphism group of $C$ is the stabilizer of $C$ for the action of $\text{PGL}_3(k)$ on $\mathbb{P}^2_k$.
+From the orbit-stabilizer theorem we obtain

-Here $T$ is the set of plane quintics with exactly one singularity which has delta-invariant one.
-This enables us to simply count plane curves rather than plane curves up to $k$-isomorphism.
+Here $T(k)$ is the space of plane $k$-quintics with exactly 1 singularity, which has delta invariant $1$.
+So in order to compute this sum it is sufficient to count plane quintics without having to worry about their automorphism group.